Diversity, Equity and Inclusion

 Paul, Weiss has a century-old tradition of breaking down walls and shattering barriers.
 Individuality and diversity of ideas, backgrounds and perspectives are valued here.
 Our firm’s commitment to cultural progress can be seen throughout our history.
 Our work has contributed to groundbreaking societal change, from assisting Thurgood Marshall in Brown v.
 Board of Education, to a landmark U.S. Supreme Court victory for Edith Windsor and marriage equality.

 A firm’s culture greatly influences the experience of every attorney.
 We are proud of the collaboration, cooperation and innovation that takes place at Paul, Weiss every day.
 We intend to provide all of our attorneys with the necessary tools to build stellar, rewarding careers in an inclusive environment.
-Our diversity and inclusion initiatives also support that goal through the efforts of our Diversity and Women's Initiatives Committees, and a diversity and inclusion strategy implemented by our Chief Inclusion Officer.
+Our diversity, equity and inclusion initiatives also support that goal through the efforts of our Diversity and Women's Initiatives Committees, and a diversity, equity and inclusion strategy implemented by our Chief Inclusion Officer.

-Why Paul, Weiss is a leader in diversity and inclusion:
+Why Paul, Weiss is a leader in diversity, equity and inclusion: